2012 United States presidential election: Primaries

-Due to a number of scandals, Cain withdrew just before the end of the year, after having gotten on the ballot in several states.
+Due to a number of scandals, Cain withdrew just before the end of the year, after having ballot placement in several states.
 Around the same time, Johnson, who had been able to get into only one other debate, withdrew to seek the Libertarian Party nomination.

 For the first time in modern Republican Party history, three different candidates won the first three state contests in January (the Iowa caucuses, the New Hampshire primary, and the South Carolina primary).
 Although Romney had been expected to win in at least Iowa and New Hampshire, Rick Santorum won the non-binding poll at caucus sites in Iowa by 34 votes, as near as could be determined from the incomplete tally, earning him a declaration as winner by state party leaders, although vote totals were missing from eight precincts.
 The election of county delegates at the caucuses would eventually lead to Ron Paul earning 22 of the 28 Iowa delegates to the Republican National Convention.
 Newt Gingrich won South Carolina by a surprisingly large margin, and Romney won only in New Hampshire.

 A number of candidates dropped out at this point in the nomination process.
 Bachmann withdrew after finishing sixth in the Iowa caucuses, Huntsman withdrew after coming in third in New Hampshire, and Perry withdrew when polls showed him drawing low numbers in South Carolina.

 Santorum, who had previously run an essentially one-state campaign in Iowa, was able to organize a national campaign after his surprising victory there.
 He unexpectedly carried three states in a row on February 7 and overtook Romney in nationwide opinion polls, becoming the only candidate in the race to effectively challenge the notion that Romney was the inevitable nominee.
 However, Romney won all of the other contests between South Carolina and the Super Tuesday primaries, and regained his first-place status in nationwide opinion polls by the end of February.